Self-Infilling Code Generation: Experiments

 \subsection{Results}

 \paragraph{Results on \humaneval and \mbpp.} \cref{tb:humaneval} displays the comparative results of self-infilling and traditional decoding approaches on \humaneval and \mbpp benchmarks.
 When self-infilling is solely equipped with its interruption functionality, without the looping mechanism (denoted as $N=0$), its performance is marginally inferior to vanilla left-to-right completion baselines.
 This could be attributed to the inherent complexity of infilling tasks compared to next-token prediction, often resulting in difficulties in integrating the prefix with the suffix \citep{bavarian2022fim}.
 Self-infilling further exacerbates these challenges by requiring the model to join the self-generated suffix with greater variety.
 Nonetheless, as indicated in \cref{exp:analysis}, self-infilling contributes significantly to enhancing the structure of generated code and mitigating potential degenerate issues.
 Besides, when integrated with the looping mechanism, self-infilling exhibits much higher code generation quality, scales effectively with increased iterations $N$, and consistently outperforms left-to-right baselines.
+The improvements even sometimes surpass those brought by specialized language training (e.g., \codellamapython) or instruction tuning (e.g., \codellamainst).
 These results suggest that the performance of \emph{infill-capable} code models can be largely improved by integrating self-infilling capabilities into the inference phase, moving beyond the conventional left-to-right generation paradigm.